zio/zio-cli/docs/bash-and-zsh-completion.md

 ## Overview

-`zio-cli` supports a mechanism for performing tab completion of command line options and arguments in bash and zsh.
-The approach that `zio-cli` uses to communicate with the shell tooling for performing tab completion is heavily inspired by the excellent Haskell [optparse-applicative](https://github.com/pcapriotti/optparse-applicative#bash-zsh-and-fish-completions)
+**ZIO CLI** supports a mechanism for performing tab completion of command line options and arguments in bash and zsh.
+The approach that **ZIO CLI** uses to communicate with the shell tooling for performing tab completion is heavily inspired by the excellent Haskell [optparse-applicative](https://github.com/pcapriotti/optparse-applicative#bash-zsh-and-fish-completions)